-it is possible to intercept the shock but not the ejecta as shown by path B. Thus CME-related cosmic ray decreases are of three basic types; those caused by a shock and ejecta, those caused by a shock only and those caused by an ejecta only.
-The majority (> 80%) of short-term decreases greater than 4% are of the two step (shock plus ejecta) type (Cane et al., 1996).
-Only very energetic CMEs can create shocks which are strong enough on their flanks to cause cosmic rays decreases.
+only.
+The majority (>80%) of short-term decreases greater than 4% are of the two step (shock plus ejecta) type (Cane et al., 1996).
+Only very energetic CMEs create shocks which are strong enough on their flanks to cause significant cosmic ray decreases for observers who detect the shocks beyond the azimuthal extent of the 'driver' CMEs (it i.e. shock-only decreases).
 In such cases the shocks also generate major solar energetic particle increases with profiles characteristic of events originating far from central meridian (Cane et al., 1988).
 The energetic particles allow one to be sure that the cosmic ray decrease was caused by a CME-driven shock intercepted on its flank and not by a co-rotating stream.